Key takeaways

 Bottom line

-Cialis is a versatile option for managing ED, and its long-lasting effects—up to 36 hours for as-needed doses—make it a good choice for many people.
+Cialis is a versatile option for managing ED, and its long-lasting effects — up to 36 hours for as-needed doses — make it a good choice for many people.
 Whether you prefer the flexibility of taking it only when needed or the convenience of a daily dose, there’s an option to suit your lifestyle.

 If you have sex frequently or value spontaneity, then taking daily Cialis or Daily Rise Gummies regularly can help keep you ready for sex at any time by maintaining a steady level of tadalafil in your system.

 For those who don’t need daily medication, as-needed doses of 10 mg or 20 mg offer a reliable window of effectiveness without requiring everyday use.
+You can sometimes take 5 mg of Cialis on an as-needed basis as well.

 How long Cialis lasts can vary depending on your health, metabolism, and the dose you’re taking.
 If you’re finding it doesn’t last as long as you’d like, or if you’re not sure which option fits your needs best, it’s worth reaching out to your healthcare provider or connecting with one of Ro’s telehealth providers.